Partly Sunny, with a High Near 70

 Wednesday Night

-Partly cloudy, with a low around 45.
-Breezy, with a west southwest wind 11 to 16 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 23 mph.
+Partly cloudy, with a low around 47.
+West southwest wind 6 to 10 mph becoming south after midnight.

 Thursday

-Mostly sunny, with a high near 75.
-West southwest wind 6 to 11 mph.
+Mostly sunny, with a high near 79.
+Breezy, with a south southwest wind 6 to 11 mph increasing to 15 to 20 mph in the afternoon.
+Winds could gust as high as 30 mph.

 Friday